Aromantic asexuality

-Aromantic asexual, colloquially shortened aroace or aro-ace, is a romantic and sexual orientation characterized by experiencing little to no romantic and sexual attraction.
+Aromantic asexual, colloquially shortened to aroace or aro-ace, is a romantic and sexual orientation characterized by experiencing little to no romantic and sexual attraction.
 The name comes from combining the two attraction minorities, aromanticism and asexuality, specifically the shortened versions of their names: "aro" for aromantic and "ace" for asexual, and forming a combined term using the split attraction model.